emacs-eask/archives/README.md

 ## ❓ Why do we need this?

-When sandboxing during Emacs package development, we might need to call `package-refresh-contents` multiple times due to the newly configured environment.
+When sandboxing during Emacs package development, we might need to call `package-refresh-contents` multiple times due to the newly set up environment.
 While Eask already minimizes unnecessary refreshes, you may still encounter `404` errors from the archive servers (`elpa`, `melpa`, etc.).
 This typically happens when the server temporarily